ch-stark/rhacm-workshop/07.Ansible-AutomationPlatform-Integration/README.md

 The first AnsibleJob ran before applying the new Service resource, while the second one ran after applying it.

-If you take a look at the log file created by Ansible Tower at `http://<ansible-tower-url>/logs/<your-name>.log` you'll notice the **new** logs that the Logger Job Template has created.
+If you take a look at the log file created by Ansible Automation Platform at `http://<ansible-Automation Platform-url>/logs/<your-name>.log` you'll notice the **new** logs that the Logger Job Template has created.
 Note the timestamp of the latest logs in the file.

 ```
 Wed Sep 29 16:20:27 UTC 2021 Ansible Job was triggered by mariadb as prehook in clusters ['local-cluster'].